Travel to the UK during Covid-19: What you need to know before you go

 What's the Covid situation?

-The situation in the UK remains poor.
-There have been over 77,000 deaths as of January 7, though it is believed the true number could be higher.

-After an initial UK-wide lockdown in spring, for the second wave, each country has developed its own set of criteria, which are region-specific.
+After an initial UK-wide lockdown in spring in response to the first wave of Covid-19, for the second wave each country has developed its own set of criteria, which are region-specific.
 The UK was the world's first country to begin a vaccination program; it is hoped that this can lessen the burden on the National Health Service.

 However, the announcement of a new variant of Covid-19 right before Christmas means cases in the UK are rising fast, with many hospitals already over capacity.
+Mayor of London Sadiq Khan declared a "major incident" on January 8.

 What can visitors expect?

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on January 27.